Automatically Enhancing the Quality of Android App Bug Reports: App-specific Information for

-\subsubsection{Methodology for Quality Assessment.}
+\subsubsection{Methodology for Quality Assessment}

-\rev{We conducted a multi-coder qualitative evaluation to mitigate the potential biases.
-Two authors independently compared the generated S2Rs/OB/EB with the respective ground truth and assigned quality labels according to the quality model.
-To ensure reliable and consistent evaluation, we designed detailed evaluation criteria for each bug report component and specific guidelines with instructions (see our replication package~\cite{package}).
-The authors engaged in a discussion session to resolve the disagreements following the criteria to reach a consensus.
-If the two annotators could not agree, a third annotator evaluated such cases to make a final decision via consensus. \looseness=-1 }
+\rev{We conducted a multi-coder qualitative evaluation to mitigate potential bias.
+Two authors independently compared the generated S2Rs, OB, and EB against the corresponding ground truth and assigned quality labels using the quality model.
+To ensure consistent evaluation, they followed detailed criteria and annotation guidelines (see our replication package~\cite{package}).
+Disagreements were resolved through discussion, and unresolved cases were evaluated by a third annotator to reach consensus.}